We are swinging to his bass.

 We play all kinds of acoustic music: folk, country, celtic, bluegrass, traditional, blues, rock and pop.

 Dave Bradt enjoyed years of playing 3-finger and clawhammer banjo, then became a Dobro, enthusiast.
 Dave's latest love is the bass guitar.
+He also hosts a weekly radio show called Dave's Faves on CKOL in Campbellford, ON.

 Brian Howe started playing guitar after hearing the Kingston Trio and got hooked on folk music.
 In the late 1960’s he played in a professional group out of Winnipeg called Maple Sugar.
 Now Brian just plays for the love of it.